nais/cli/README.md

 ### aiven

-The aiven kafka debug command can be used to create a `aivenApplication` and extract credentials.
+The aiven command can be used to create a `aivenApplication` and extract credentials.
 The `avien` command will create a [Protected & time-limited](https://doc.nais.io/persistence/kafka/#accessing-topics-from-an-application-on-legacy-infrastructure) `aivenApplication` in your specified namespace.